Daxil44/FinShark-FrontEnd/README.md

 ## Contact

 If you have any questions or need further assistance, please feel free to contact the project maintainers.
-If you are a recruiter, you can reach out to Daxil via his personal website:
+If you are a recruiter, you can reach out to me via my personal website:

 <a href="https://daxilprofile.web.app/" target="_blank" rel="noopener noreferrer" className="text-blue-600 underline">https://daxilprofile.web.app/</a>.